he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Inventor.md

 ## Reconfigure<span class="item-type">Level 3</span>

 You've become an expert in all crafts and are always adjusting your inventions.
-You can attempt to change the modifications on your innovation by spending 1 day of downtime tinkering with it and attempting a [[Crafting]] check, with a high DC for your level.
+You can attempt to change the modifications on your innovation by spending 1 day of downtime tinkering with it and attempting a [[DATABASE/skill/Crafting|Crafting]] check, with a high DC for your level.
 On a success, you can change one modification you've chosen for your innovation to a different modification of the same kind (initial, breakthrough, or revolutionary).
  If you have any modification feats, on a successful check you can choose to instead retrain a modification feat to a different modification feat.
 The new feat has to meet the standard restrictions for retraining.

 ## Skill Increases<span class="item-type">Level 3</span>